Sophie Scamps: Early life

 Scamps was born on 15 March 1971, and grew up in Turramurra, New South Wales.
 She attended Abbotsleigh school.

 Scamps was a sprinter and middle-distance runner.
 She competed internationally for Australia, and was a member of the gold medal winning 4 × 400 m relay team at the 1990 World under-20 Championships.
 Her team achieved the 1992 Olympic qualifying standard of 3:38.00 in that race, but Scamps was not ultimately selected by Athletics Australia to start any races at the 1992 Olympics.
 Her personal bests included 55.72s for 400 m (Canberra, 1991), 2:07:31 for 800 m (Athens, 1986), and 3:30:38 in the 4 × 400 m relay (Deveti Septemvri Stadium, Plodiv, 1990).

-Scamps studied Medicine at the University of Sydney, graduating in 1995.
+Scamps studied medicine at the University of Sydney, graduating in 1995.
 Later, she received a Master of Public Health degree from the University of New South Wales, and a Master of Science with honours degree from the University of Oxford.
-According to her profile on the Narabeen Family Health website, Scamps practised emergency medicine in Canberra and at Royal North Shore and Mona Vale Hospitals, before electing to move into General Practice.
+According to her profile on the Narrabeen Family Health website, Scamps practised emergency medicine in Canberra and at Royal North Shore and Mona Vale Hospitals, before electing to move into General Practice.

 In 2019, Scamps co-founded the Our Blue Dot environmental movement, which campaigned for waste reduction and reduction of carbon emissions.